skullsminer/SkullsMinerLite/README.md

       SkullsMinerLite has a GUI making it easy to configure and run.
       Relies on config files.
 Simply run SkullsMinerLite Set your wallet address and hit start!
-	  If you are using NiceHash, ProHashing &/or HashCryptos, Open the PoolsConfig.json file in the config folder and enter your wallet adress here.
+	  If you are using NiceHash, ProHashing &/or HashCryptos, Open PoolsConfig.json in the config folder with an Editor and enter your wallet adress/api-key and save it.
       For console lovers.
 Run SkullsMinerLite-ConsoleUp.

    AutoUpdate